Back

 4. Off-Page SEO Strategies for Enterprise SaaS

 Collecting backlinks from other high authority websites could be a viable growth driver for your SaaS website.
-It’s like getting a recommendation or recognition from one of your supervisors or big bosses; backlinks pointing toward your website boost your brand’s authority and authenticity.
+It’s like recognition from one of your supervisors; backlinks boost your brand’s authority and authenticity.
+This, eventually, will help your sales team to promote your SaaS product.

 Leveraging social media for brand exposure and backlinks